young917/Algorithm-Course/Compression/ReadMe.md

 * **original characters** : be written according to the order of visiting the Huffman Tree as DFS first with left child.

-* **length of encoded key about Huffman Tree composition & remainder after the length is divided by 8** : be written for reading right encoded key.
+* **length of encoded keys about Huffman Tree composition & remainder after the length is divided by 8** : be written for reading right encoded keys.

-* **encoded key about Huffman Tree composition**
+* **encoded keys about Huffman Tree composition**

-* **length of encoded key about original text & remainder after the length is divided by 8** : be written for reading right encoded key.
+* **length of encoded keys about original text & remainder after the length is divided by 8** : be written for reading right encoded keys.

-* **encoded key about original text**
+* **encoded keys about original string**

 ---